phoenixframework/phoenix/A_up_and_running.md

 $ sudo apt-get install erlang-inets
 ```

-Once this is done, we need to have Phoenix generate a new project for us, and we generate it outside the Phoenix repo itself.
-Phoenix provides a mix task `phoenix.new` for this, and the task takes a path/application_name to where we want the new application to live.
+Once this is done, we need to have Phoenix generate a new project for us.
+Phoenix includes a mix archive so that we can run the included `mix phoenix.new` task from any directory once installed.
+Let's get it set up.

+First `cd` into the installer directory from your cloned phoenix repo:

+    $ cd installer

+Next, build and install the ix archive:

+    $ MIX_ENV=prod mix archive.build
+    $ mix archive.install

+Now `mix phoenix.new` can be run from any directory to boostrap our phoenix application.
 Phoenix will accept either an absolute or relative path for the directory of our new project.
 Assuming that the name of our application is `hello_phoenix`, either of these will work.

 ```console
 $ mix phoenix.new /Users/me/work/elixir-stuff/hello_phoenix